Jewelry model

 A jewelry model is a master design that is copied to make many similar pieces of jewelrey.
-The model may either be a piece of actual finished jewelrey or a low-cost blank fashioned from base metal.
+The model may either be a piece of actual finished jewelry or a low-cost blank fashioned from base metal.
 In either case, the model is used to create the casting mold from which all subsequent pieces are made.

 Prefabricated models are available from a number of sources to supply the hobby and high-volume jewelrey manufacture trade.